 When I look at what habits help me stay out of the overwhelm zone, these are the big ones:

-- Compassion for myself, for everyone, is the starting place.
+- Compassion for myself, for everyone, is my starting place.

 - Breathing, mindfulness, meditation – all that good stuff we know we should do.

 I actually do it almost every day, even if just for five minutes.
-It’s far from perfect but it still helps me.
+It’s far from perfect but it still helps me roll with life.

-I catch news here and there but I mostly avoid the hype-driven frenzy from the typical American news outlets.
+I catch news in my own mindful way, but I mostly avoid the hype-driven frenzy from the typical American news outlets.
 They are in the business of selling ads more than adding to the greater good.
 Consider the source.
 I stay informed in other ways.

 - I do a nightly gratitude list.